David Berkowitz: Forman stabbing (December 1975)

+Wendy Savino shooting (April 1976)

+The first shooting attributed to Berkowitz occurred around 11:00 PM on April 9, 1976, in the parking lot of Nina's Restaurant at 3372 Boston Road in the Bronx.
+Wendy Savino, 38, was getting into her car when a man approached and fired five shots at point blank range, laughing as he did so.
+She pretended to be dead as the man fled the scene, and while severely wounded in her face, back, arm, chest and right eye, she managed to survive the shooting.
+She later described the man as "about 30 years old, 5 feet 9 inches tall and wearing a black leather jacket".

+Her shooting would not be officially linked to the later Son of Sam attacks until 2024.
+In the words of now retired NYPD homicide detective Robert Klein, "It is the opinion of the investigators of the Bronx homicide squad and the Bronx District Attorney's office that David Berkowitz is responsible for the shooting of Wendy Savino".

 Lauria and Valenti shooting (July 1976)

-The first shooting attributed to Berkowitz occurred in the Pelham Bay neighborhood of the Bronx.
+The next shooting attributed to Berkowitz occurred in the Pelham Bay neighborhood of the Bronx.
 At about 1:10 a.m. on July 29, 1976, Donna Lauria (18), an emergency medical technician, and her friend Jody Valenti (19), a nurse, were sitting in Valenti's double-parked Oldsmobile discussing their evening at Peachtree's, a New Rochelle discotheque.
-According to Valenti, Lauria opened the car door to leave and noticed a man quickly approaching.
-Startled and angered by the man's sudden appearance, Lauria said, "Now what is this..."
-The man produced a gun from the paper bag he carried and crouched.
+According to Valenti, Lauria opened the car door to leave and noticed a man quickly approaching, carrying a paper bag.
+Startled and angered by his sudden appearance, Lauria said, "Now what is this..."
+The man produced a gun from the paper bag and crouched.
 Bracing one elbow on his knee, he aimed his weapon with both hands and fired.
 Lauria was struck by one bullet that killed her instantly.
 Valenti was shot in her thigh, and a third bullet missed both women.
-The shooter turned and walked away quickly.
+The shooter turned and quickly walked away.

 Valenti survived her injury and said she did not recognize the killer.
 She described him as a white male in his thirties with a fair complexion, about 5 ft 8 in tall and weighing about 200 lb.
-His hair was short, dark, and curly in a "mod style".
+His hair was short, dark and curly in a "mod style".
 This description was repeated by Lauria's father, who claimed to have seen a similar man sitting in a yellow compact car parked nearby.
-Neighbors gave corroborating reports to police that an unfamiliar yellow compact car had been cruising the area for hours before the shooting.
+Neighbors gave corroborating reports that an unfamiliar yellow compact car had been cruising the area for hours before the shooting.
 Years later, in 1993, an imprisoned Berkowitz admitted in an interview with journalist Maury Terry that he had shot Lauria and Valenti.